wendyverdonk93/docs/content/faq/getting-started/i-want-to-process-payments-using-multisafepay-but-i-still-have-a-contract-with-a-different-psp.md

 read_more: "."
 ---

 No problem.
-At MultiSafepay, any applicable monthly fees will only be charged when your existing contract with your former [Payment Service Provider](/faq/general/glossary/#payment-service-provider-psp) has ended.
+At MultiSafepay, any applicable monthly fees will only be charged when your existing contract with your former [payment service provider](/faq/general/glossary/#payment-service-provider-psp) has ended.
 You will have full access to all MultiSafepay features and prevent unnecessary costs.
 If you wish to know more about our switching service, please contact us via <sales@multisafepay.com>